-With The Place To Be Seen, though, M&S Saatchi has highlighted how important it is for members of the LGBTQ+ community to be visible.
+With The Place To Be Seen, though, M&S Saatchi has highlighted how important it is for members of the LGBT+ community to be visible.
 It's achieved this with unmissable promotion, which runs across out-of-home, digital and social channels.

-Unlike graphics which have come to promote LGBTQ+ members, the campaign does not rely on the colours of the rainbow to get its message across.
+Unlike graphics which have come to promote LGBT+ members, the campaign does not rely on the colours of the rainbow to get its message across.
 Instead, in honour of the 50th anniversary of the UK's first Pride March, it references protest placards for a strong typographic solution.
 This acknowledges both the power and importance of visibility and acts as a nod towards the joy of self-worth and self-acceptance it can help promote.

 Ben Golik, chief creative officer at M&C Saatchi London, said: "Most museums are places people go to see things.
 But this is a museum where queer people go to be seen.
-Our campaign champions the visibility of queer culture, history and people made possible at Britain's first LGBTQ+ museum.
+Our campaign champions the visibility of queer culture, history and people made possible at Britain's first LGBT+ museum.
 It's about visibility, validation and valuing the community's stories."

 On why they were so keen to avoid rainbow colourways and stripes, Ben reveals: "While visibility is always welcomed, simply applying these can do both brands and audiences a disservice.
 The queer community over-indexes on its appreciation of creativity, and we were determined to honour that expectation.